Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: interactions from chiral EFT

 \subsubsection{Pion-exchange interactions}

-The long-range and intermediate-range parts of the nuclear interactions in chiral EFT are mediated by pion exchanges.
+The long-range and intermediate-range parts of chiral EFT interactions are mediated by pion exchanges.
 All pion-exchange interactions to \NNNLO are either fully local or accompanied by the spin-orbit operator, and thus, we directly give the coordinate space expressions here.